f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 r10000 vCPU Sizing
 ------------------

-Each rSeries 10900 model has 48 vCPU’s, but 12 of those vCPU’s are reserved for use by the F5OS platform layer.
-This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
-In the r10900, 36 vCPU’s are available for tenants since the other 12 are reserved by F5OS.
+Each rSeries 10900 model has 48 vCPUs, but 12 of those vCPUs are reserved for use by the F5OS platform layer.
+This is different from iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
+In the r10900, 36 vCPUs are available for tenants since the other 12 are reserved by F5OS.
 The diagram below depicts the r10900 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image10.png
   :align: center
   :scale: 30%

-The r10800 model has 48 vCPU’s, but 12 of those vCPU’s are reserved for use by the F5OS platform layer and 8 vCPUs are disabled via licensing.
+The r10800 model has 48 vCPUs, but 12 of those vCPUs are reserved for use by the F5OS platform layer and 8 vCPUs are disabled via licensing.
 This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
-In the r10800, 28 vCPU’s are available for tenants since 12 are reserved for F5OS, and 8 are disabled via licensing.
+In the r10800, 28 vCPUs are available for tenants since 12 are reserved for F5OS, and 8 are disabled via licensing.
 The diagram below depicts the r10800 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image11.png
   :align: center
   :scale: 60%

-The r10600 model has 48 vCPU’s, but 12 of those vCPU’s are reserved for use by the F5OS platform layer.
+The r10600 model has 48 vCPUs, but 12 of those vCPUs are reserved for use by the F5OS platform layer.
 This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
-In the r10600, 24 vCPU’s are available for tenants since the other 12 are reserved for F5OS, and 12 are disabled via licensing.
+In the r10600, 24 vCPUs are available for tenants since the other 12 are reserved for F5OS, and 12 are disabled via licensing.
 The diagram below depicts the r10600 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image12.png
   :align: center